 ClimAccelerator calls on entrepreneurs to scale solutions for a net-zero Africa

 Nairobi, 12 October.
-Africa ClimAccelerator has launched a call to local entrepreneurs to apply for funding, expertise, and mentorship via the first pan-African accelerator focused on scaling the most promising climate-focused innovations.
+Africa ClimAccelerator has launched a call to local entrepreneurs to access funding, expertise, and mentorship via the first African-wide accelerator focused on scaling the most promising climate-focused innovations.
 The programme aims to enhance the development and deployment of innovative technology to accelerate climate-positive business solutions for a net-zero Africa.

 “Climate change is among Africa’s greatest challenges that can be solved through innovation and building market appropriate solutions towards realising the continent’s climate goals.
 The collaborative [ClimAccelerator] programme shares in our mission to grow the scope of business success in Africa, and we are energised to be working with climate-focused ventures,” said Ian Lorenzen, Executive Director and Partner at GrowthAfrica.